MeganTM/SUMMEDup/README.md

 ! git clone https://github.com/MeganTM/SUMMEDup
 ```
 3. Navigate back to your Google Drive and there should be a folder called `SUMMEDup`.
-4. Within the new folder, double click on the notebook `ExamineSUMup.ipynb` and it should open up within Google Colab.
+4. Within the new folder, double click on the notebook `SUMMEDupTutorial.ipynb` and it should open up within Google Colab.

 ### Option 2: Jupyter